Guilford, Maryland: Present Guilford

 Modern Guilford Road spans from southeastern Columbia, through Savage and Annapolis Junction to Fort Meade.
 The road is bisected by modern route 29, 32, I-95, and 295, leaving a mix of historical original road and newly aligned roads.
 The road crosses between the most heavily populated sections of the county, reminding residents of a place that is still there, but claimed as part of Savage and marketed as Columbia.
 The towns of Simpsonville (Columbia), Waterloo (Jessup), Magnolia (Jessup), and Pierceland (Annapolis Junction) have been taken over by their larger counterparts as well.

 Of the three large remaining farms that occupied Wincopian Neck, Overlook Farm and Fairlands remain well preserved, but the 124 acre Ponsettia producing Wincopia Farms was purchased for development after Gourley and Gourley LLC foreclosed on a $3 million high interest sustainment loan reselling the property for $41 million to build 220 homes on the site.

 Education

 The Guilford area currently is home to one public school, Guilford Elementary School on Oakland Mills Road in Columbia.
 Future plans call for a new elementary school to be built on land adjacent to the Savage Stone Quarry in between Washington Boulevard and Mission Road.
-In 2023, the new Guilford Park High School will open on the land adjacent to the Savage Stone Quarry.
+In 2023, the new Guilford Park High School opened on the land adjacent to the Savage Stone Quarry.